-Since adoption of the chlorophyll a criteria in 2012, the WQCC has been able to consider any proposal to implement a site-specific chlorophyll a value for a lake with DUWS, and the 5 μg/L chlorophyll a standard has been applied to only one lake, Pueblo Reservoir.
+Since adoption of the chlorophyll a criteria in 2012, the WQCC has been able to consider any proposal to implement a site-specific chlorophyll a value for a lake with DUWS, application of specific numeric values has been limited to Pueblo Reservoir and Standley Lake.
 Thus, neither water providers nor the WQCD have recognized the need for widespread application of the 5 μ g/L standard for lakes with DUWS.
-In its proposal to apply the 5 μ g/L standard to all lakes with DUWS, the WQCD has failed to consider whether application of the 5 μg/L standard on a statewide basis would be necessary or would appropriately balance protection of classified uses in lakes with DUWS.
+In its proposal to apply the 5 μg/L standard to all lakes with DUWS, the WQCD has failed to consider whether application of the 5 μg/L standard on a statewide basis would be necessary or would appropriately balance protection of classified uses in lakes with DUWS.
 The WQCC did not intend that discretionary application of the chlorophyll a standard for lakes with DUWS would expire as part of the phased-implementation plan for nutrient criteria.
 Furthermore, the WQCD recommended in 2012 that any specific chlorophyll-a values for DUWS should be applied without a translation to TP or TN, because such translations have been developed for summer-average means rather than March - November means.
-No such translator has been developed for lakes with DUWS, and any translator for such a purpose should be developed on a site-specific basis from data collected over the March - November season.
+No such translator has been developed for lakes with DUWS, and any translator for such a purpose should be developed on a site-specific basis from data collected over the March -November season.
 Therefore, the WQCD should withdraw its proposal to apply a specific numeric value for chlorophyll a to all lakes with DUWS.